 And the problem is these first trimester pregnancy tip lists miss out the truly important things we need to be worrying about in our first trimester.
 So I’ve got for you here a list of first trimester pregnancy tips that looking back I can see now were the most things to get on top of in those early months.

 Luckily experienced friends steered me in the right direction on some of these but some of them I had to learn the importance of the hard way by screwing up.
-So to avoid my mistakes do check out my first trimester pregnancy tips list and start getting yourself sorted.
+So to avoid my mistakes do check out the not to be missed seven first trimester pregnancy tips below and start getting yourself sorted.

 7 Important First Trimester Pregnancy Tips

-- Find out about maternity leave : find out as soon as possible what you’re entitled to by law and from your employer including critically what you’re entitled to during pregnancy if you’re hospitalised or on bed rest and if your baby needs additional hospital care after birth.
+Find out as soon as possible what you’re entitled to by law and from your employer including critically what you’re entitled to during pregnancy if you’re hospitalised or on bed rest and if your baby needs additional hospital care after birth.

 I do hope you find these first trimester pregnancy tips help you in the early months of your pregnancy.
 They truly did make all the difference to me.